 Watch Hill Therapy is seeking an Individual Trauma Therapist to join our team!

 Watch Hill Therapy treats clients of all backgrounds.
-We invite and encourage applicants from all races, gender identities, sexual orientations, nations of origin, ethnicities, and abilities to apply in order to best reflect the populations we serve.
+Applicants of all ages, ethnicities, genders and sexual orientations, black and indigenous people, persons of color and those with disabilities are encouraged to apply to apply in order to best reflect the populations we serve.